 F4 Savannah Cat

 The F4 Savannah cats will be very similar to the F3’s.
-There is much overlap in terms of size, type and look between the F3, F4 and F5 Savannahs.
+There is much overlap in terms of size, type, and look between the F3, F4, and F5 Savannahs.

 The F4 males will usually fall in a 14-18 pound range and will appear to be 1.5 times the size of a domestic.
-While there are some domestic cats that weigh 15-20 pounds, it is on a smaller, more compact frame.
+While some domestic cats weigh 15-20 pounds, it is on a smaller, more compact frame.
 An F4 Savannah cat weighing 17 pounds is going to look considerably larger than a domestic cat weighing 17 pounds.

 Color of the F4 Savannah Cat

 Once again, there will be considerable variation in quality from breeder to breeder.
 Along with the quality variation will come a price variation.
 It is at this point that some will occasionally be available in a $500 range.
 However, to get one that resembles the wild ancestry as much as possible, buyers will generally have to spend more.

-Unfortunately, it is difficult to gauge an individuals body type until they are 8-10 weeks of age and a lot of kittens are already spoken for by this age.
-In general, many of the F4 Savannah cats will give up overall substance, appearing frailer and more refined.
-Some may consider this typey, but the Serval is not a frail featured cat.
+Unfortunately, it is difficult to gauge an individual’s body type until they are 8-10 weeks of age and a lot of kittens are already spoken for by this age.
+In general, many of the F4 Savannah cats will give up the overall substance, appearing frailer and more refined.
+Some may consider this type, but the Serval is not a frail featured cat.

 What is the Personality of an F4 Savannah Cat Like?

-Since acceptance into championship status with TICA (The International Cat Association) the Savannahs have to be at least four generations removed from the Serval and have the registration code of SBT (Stud Book Traditional).
+Since acceptance into championship status with TICA (The International Cat Association), the Savannahs have to be at least four generations removed from the Serval and have the registration code of SBT (Stud Book Traditional).